junghao/geonet-rest/README.md

 Fatal application errors, 4xx and 5xx requests are syslogged.

-### Lookups.
+### Regions

-Some database tables change very rarely e.g., regions.
-The data for these is loaded on startup and then cached.
-If a new region is added to the database or a region changed then the geonet-rest application will need to be restarted to pick up the changes.
+Regions change very rarely and are served with a long surrogate cache time.
+If the regions are changed the regions will need to be purged from CDN.